|

 a ton of puppy poop from inside your house every day!

 No, they can't be kept outside.
-Too many diseases and germs, and they need
+Too many diseases and germs, and they need to be kept at a constant cozy temperature.
+Not to mention socialization (being around the family) is incredibly important.

 -